sematic-ai/sematic/docs/developers/manual.md

 $ npm start
 ```

+The UI Dashboard is capable of hooking up with an alternative backend other than the local one.
+To do so,
+setting `SEMATIC_PROXY_OVERRIDE` environment variable to the URL of a backend deployment.
+All backend requests
+issued from the dashboard are going to proxy to that address.

 ## Diagnose UI Dashboard issues

 The local development server launched by [Create-React-Apps](https://create-react-app.dev/) is set up by default to provide extensive logging, which is helpful for investigating issues with the front-end.
 However, this logging is disabled by default for production builds.